-The following table highlights how the Company enhanced the integration of ESG into its operations in 2021:
+The following table highlights how the Company enhanced the integration of ESG into its operations in 2022:

 Element Initiatives Environmental Continued our commitment to drive sustainability practices in our supply chain.
 Updated metrics around material loss and production efficiency to reduce material waste and energy use.
+Established goals for greenhouse gas emission and food waste reductions(1).
 Social Continue to require seafood suppliers to adhere to the High Liner Foods' Supplier Code of Conduct ("SCOC") which requires such suppliers to operate in accordance with internationally recognized standards for human rights, employment and worker safety.
-In 2021, the Company made improvements to the SCOC, which included additional robust audit requirements for Company seafood suppliers.
-In 2021, of the raw materials used in the Company's products that is purchased from primary seafood suppliers, 98% is sourced from audited suppliers (98% 2020).
-Implemented additional health, safety and employee well-being measures driven by, and to support, employees through the COVID-19 pandemic.
-Under the guidance of the Diversity, Equity & Inclusion ("DE&I") Committee, conducted DE&I training for key members of management, including NEOs, to continue to support and bring awareness.
-Governance The Governance Committee oversaw the development and implementation of the ESG strategy and initiatives of the Company.
-Management conducted a materiality assessment engaging over 470 stakeholders to help identify the top ESG priorities of the Company.
+In 2022, the Company made improvements to the SCOC, which based frequency of audit on risk by country based on US T.I.P. report.
+Under the guidance of the Company's DE&I Committee, reviewed various HR policy changes made to be supportive of the diversity of our employee base.
+Governance The Governance Committee now oversees the ongoing actions of the ESG strategy and initiatives of the Company.
+In 2021, Management conducted a materiality assessment engaging over 470 stakeholders to help identify the top ESG priorities of the Company.
+Company will refresh the periodically as needed.